-Allocation Policy SD58: Former Allotments, Alfriston
+Allocation Policy SD58: Former Allotments, Alfriston (see map pg 187)

-- 1. Land at the Former Allotments, Alfriston is allocated for the development of 5 to 10 residential dwellings (class C3 use).
+- Land at the Former Allotments, Alfriston is allocated for the development of 5 to 10 residential dwellings (Class C3 Use).
 Planning permission will not be granted for any other uses.
-Detailed proposals that meet the following site specific development requirements will be permitted: - a) To conserve and enhance the form and fabric of the Alfriston Conservation Area and preserve the setting of local heritage assets; - b) Provide a suitably landscaped transition to the river valley; - c) All housing to be located in Flood Zone I; - d) Safe vehicular and pedestrian access and egress should be provided during flooding; - e) Floor levels of habitable areas, where appropriate and proven necessary, to be designed to take into account flood risk and climate change; - f) A suitable internal road layout which provides for larger vehicles including refuse vehicles: - g) A publicly accessible route should be provided through the site from North Street to the Public Right of Way to the east of the site; - h) To enhance biodiversity and provide for protected species; - i) Protect and enhance trees within the site worthy of retention; - j) To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; and - k) Proposals which include security gates or other barriers which preclude the residential areas of the development from becoming fully accessible, inclusive and integrated to the local community will not be permitted. - In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Where trees are lost, provide higher quality new tree planting on site; - b) New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.
+Detailed proposals that meet the following site specific development requirements will be permitted: - a) To conserve and enhance the form and fabric of the Alfriston Conservation Area and preserve the setting of local heritage assets; - b) Provide a suitably landscaped transition to the river valley; - c) All housing to be located in Flood Zone 1; - d) Safe vehicular and pedestrian access and egress should be provided during flooding; - e) Floor levels of habitable areas, where appropriate and proven necessary, to be designed to take into account flood risk and climate change; - f) A suitable internal road layout which provides for larger vehicles including refuse vehicles; - g) A publicly accessible route should be provided through the site from North Street to the PRoW to the east of the site; - h) To enhance biodiversity and provide for protected species; - i) Protect and enhance trees within the site worthy of retention; - To provide all necessary vehicular parking on-site to avoid additional on street parking in local roads; and - k) Flood compensation storage should be provided for any ground raising or built development on Flood Zone 3 (including allowance for future climate change).

+- 2. Proposals which include security gates or other barriers which preclude the residential areas of the development from becoming fully accessible, inclusive and integrated to the local community will not be permitted. - 3.
+In order for the development to have an overall positive impact on the ability of the natural environment to contribute to ecosystem services, development proposals must address the following: - a) Where trees are lost, provide higher quality new tree planting on site; - b) New planting should be suitable for pollinating species; and - c) Minimise hard surfaced areas on site, and use permeable surfaces and soft landscaping where possible to maximise infiltration of water and reduce surface water run-off.